terhechte/CoreValue/Readme.md

 NSManagedObject -> ValueType

 ### Todo
-- [ ] figure out the best way of  saving (i.e. NSManagedStruct save function that converts to nsmanagedobject and saves on the context?) so that one doesn't need to call toObject every time the value type changed...
 - [ ] add support for optional array types ([Employee]?)
 - [ ] add support for setting the inverse relationship (this is tricky to achieve for the struct part, as we don't have references there, since it should work as is for core data, we may not support this?)
 - [ ] think about renaming to CoreValue / NSManagedValue